cgsdfc/simplecc/README.md

 simplecc --print-ast input.c0
 ```

-To obtain a flowchart of the AST, the graphviz-based diagrams of AST can be generated with:
+To obtain a flowchart of the AST, a graphviz-based diagram of AST can be generated with:
 ```
 simplecc --ast-graph input.c0
 ```
-This command will generate a dot file, which can be passed to ``dot`` as follows:
+This command will generate a dot file, which can be passed to the command ``dot`` as follows:
 ```
 simplecc --ast-graph input.c0 | dot -Tpng -o input.png
 ```